1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse Of The 1942 Wheat Penny

-The obverse features a right-facing portrait of President Abraham Lincoln, created by Lithuanian-American sculptor Victor David Brenner.
-Key inscriptions include “IN GOD WE TRUST,” “LIBERTY,” the date “1942,” and relevant mint marks (either “D,” “S,” or no mint mark at all).
+The obverse (front) features a right-facing portrait of President Abraham Lincoln.
+Key inscriptions include “IN GOD WE TRUST,” “LIBERTY,” the date “1942,” and the mint mark — either “D” for Denver, “S” for San Francisco, or no mark at all for Philadelphia coins.

-Lincoln faces right, with the mint mark and date positioned in front of his chest and the legend “LIBERTY” behind him.
+Lincoln faces right, with the mint mark and date positioned in front of his chest and “LIBERTY” appearing behind him.
+When assessing condition, experienced collectors focus on Lincoln’s temple area above the ear — this high point wears first and is the most reliable indicator of grade.

 The Reverse Of The 1942 Wheat Penny